 I say this because individuals are so unique.
 Sometimes I will have a client who wants more traction (when I drop in techniques from Zero Balancing for instance), so much traction that I am not able to provide enough – very rare but it has happened.
 Then I will have another client for whom, say (arbitrarily), 10 lbs – not much when it comes to the legs – is too much.
 And occasionally, to really throw a wrench in the works, the same client who wanted more space in their last session will now want much more contact and containment.
 Therefore, as practitioners we must always be alert and listening, ready to change gears when it is requested of us – whether clients verbally articulate it or whether we feel something change under our hands.

 We cannot rely on a checklist, rather we must listen and provide spacious presence to the client’s system in such a way that they feel safe, comfortable and relax with ease.
 Then when we are ready and when their system is ready we can listen for their body’s unique healing plan and we can connect with that level of their being.
 We can at this point, and possibly even should, ask “what is needed right now?”
-“Now that you have dropped you typical patterns of holding and compensating, what would be of most benefit to you right now?”
+“Now that you have dropped some of your typical patterns of holding and compensating, what would be of most benefit to you right now?”
 “Please show me what you need.”
-These questions are good starting points – and the last request is a great intention to set – because a powerful intention, when grounded in knowledge skillfulness and the wisdom of experience, often produces powerful results.
+These questions are good starting points – and the last request is a great intention to set – because a powerful intention, when grounded in knowledgeable skillfulness and the wisdom of experience, often produces powerful results.
 We must realize that everyone has an innate healing awareness, their own personal healing plan, and the ability to unwind and re-organize on their own.
 This personal healing plan or innate healing wisdom which we all have is a vital piece.

 We must let go of the (arrogant) thoughts that say, “Oh – look at what I have learned.
 Look at my degree!
 Look at how many years I was in school.
 I am certified with hundreds of hours under my belt!
 I know the ANSWER!”
 Dear Lord!
 This is erroneous and I believe this is one of the primary reasons people do not receive lasting results (when that unfortunate scenario occurs).
 It is because someone else is trying to push the client / patient’s system to heal ahead of time.
 Or the practitioner is so focused on relying on their own knowledge that they do not have the space (or compassion or wisdom) to listen to the client’s system or body.
 And unfortunately, when this last scenario occurs, the client’s body has just shied away from the practitioner’s cold, judgmental gaze – and how can any lasting healing occur when at some level, the client does not feel safe with the practitioner – no matter what letters are after their name?